Congestion pricing meetings set: MTA

 • Monday, Oct.
 4, 6 to 8 p.m. focusing on New Jersey;

 • Tuesday, Oct.
-5, 6-8 p.m. focusing on northern New York City suburbs; and
+5, 6 to 8 p.m. focusing on northern New York City suburbs; and

 • Wednesday, Oct.
 6, 6 to 8 p.m. focusing on Manhattan outside the Central Business District (61st Street and above).